 When using smaller minnows, you will usually catch smaller largemouth bass.
 Expect to have more action with bass in the 7 to 12″ range with an occasional bigger bass mixed in.
 Anglers do usually report many quality catches in the spring with smaller minnows, but as the season progresses, these smaller minnows will usually catch smaller bass.

-Fathead minnows and Emerald Shiners are probably 2 of the most popular smaller-sized minnows that you will buy in bait shops.
+Fathead minnows are one of the most popular smaller-sized minnows that you will buy in bait shops.

 (6″ and up)

 If you want to go even bigger, you can upsize with the chubs, suckers and shiners.
 Down south, you may be using baits as big as 12″ long as you fish for largemouth bass up to and above 10 pounds.
 Up north, you may go bigger with a huge chub or sucker in that 6 to 7 inch range.
 You may not get many bites when going to these sizes, but when you do get a bite, there is a very good chance that it will be a big bass.

 Finding redtail chubs 6″ and bigger may be a little difficult.
 In states that allow it, many anglers just prefer to catch them themselves.
 It is definitely one of the best big bass baits.